TechnicalPursuit/TIBET/README.md

 index.html file from a web server, let TIBET load itself into your browser once, and from that point on you can run your application as if you're offline.
 TIBET is fully capable of running without communicating with a server to launch.

+# Freezing a TIBET version

+All TIBET's clone operations create a link from the globally-installed TIBET platform into your application directory.
+This is a great option during development, but for production deployment, or to use a different version of TIBET with different applications, you may want to 'freeze' a version of TIBET in your application's directory.

+    tibet freeze [@version] [path]

+By default the freeze command will install the currently referenced version of TIBET in the current application's directory structure.

 # Documentation